-Dingos are a common sight on Fraser Island but as cute and friendly as they seem, they are wild animals.
+Dingoes are dangerous.
+They are a common sight on Fraser Island but as cute and friendly as they seem, they are wild animals that are potentially dangerous.

 It is imperative that you comply with the rules and regulations related to dingo safety to ensure the survival of the Dingo on the island.

 - Keep kids close & don’t walk alone